Current to the best of our knowledge on July 13th, 2021

 Do you personally feel safe in the Netherlands at this moment?

 We do, kind of.
 Infections are worse elsewhere.
 But also not as good as they can be, and, most people are starting to lose a sense of urgency and become more relaxed.
 Personally we feel people are getting impatient too soon, and it might be a perfect breeding ground for another wave of infections.
 Hopefully we're wrong.
-We personally still avoid travelling and close contact with other humans as much as we can.

 It's also a blessing we have a good social system, taking care of people when income or revenue dries up.
 Our health care system is one of the best in the world and is accessible for all, which gives some sense of relieve.
 I feel we're in a much better place than many other countries around the world, but that doesn't mean we shouldn't be careful.

-When is the next best time to travel to Holland?
+When is the (next) best time to travel to Holland?

 Did this post help you?